Sails and Tales

 At Positive Carrickfergus we really love a good collaboration and this project is a great example of what we can do when we work together for the benefit of the town and people who live here.
 The project was delivered by Laura Patrick, who has a real passion for Carrick’s heritage and supported by Mark Cobain, who owns the building; Robin Stewart of Robinson’s Shoes; Carrickfergus Museum, and most importantly the local community.
 Without the enthusiasm of the local people this project would not have been possible.

 We hope you enjoy it!
-Drop us a line at email@example.com to let us know what you think about the exhibition.
-We expect that we’ll continue to add to the exhibition so if you’d like to keep up to date with what’s going on, subscribe to our mailing list.
+Drop us a line at firstname.lastname@example.org to let us know what you think about the exhibition.
+We hope that we’ll continue to add to the exhibition so if you’d like to keep up to date with what’s going on, subscribe to our mailing list.

 What better location for a maritime exhibition than opposite the harbour.
 The Castle Carpark opposite is ideal for parking, and its free!